markoravnice25/GA-Project-4-Footballer-Database/README.md

 * pipenv shell
 * pipenv install
 * in settings.py  check the name of the db and create it using: createdb dbname
-* python manage.py migrate (make initital migrations)
+* python manage.py migrate (make initial migrations)
 * python manage.py runserver

 #### Front-End